 - The amount each parent is currently paying in child support, for another child (if applicable)

 Determining child support responsibilities can be a challenging assignment for any party, which is why we recommend hiring an experienced family law attorney to facilitate in these matters.
 The attorneys at Wolf, Rohr, Gemberling and Allen, P.A. can advise you as to whether a deviation from the guidelines may be appropriate in your case.
-For more information regarding child support, visit our Child Support FAQs page, or contact our Minnesota law firm today.)
+For more information regarding child support, visit our Child Support FAQs page, or contact our MN Famil Law Firm today.)

 Facebook has completely changed the way we share information, in both positive and negative ways.
 It has allowed people to stay connected with old friends, but it has also allowed others to obtain information about us that we didn’t intend.
 One area in which we are seeing the potential negative side effects of social media involves child custody.